system-zero/system-zero/data/docs/zs.md

-This is a quite minimal shell implementation, at very early stage of development, that does just the basics.
+This is a quite minimal shell implementation, at very early stage of development, that does just the basics with a decent interactivity.

+## Semantics:
 <pre>
-Semantics:
   Shell functionality:

     - short-Circuit Operators “&&” and “||” AND-OR operators.